pyx-industries/julee/docs/architecture/solutions/pipelines.rst

         ...
     )

-The proxy implements the same :doc:`protocol </architecture/clean_architecture/protocols>`, enabling :doc:`dependency injection </architecture/clean_architecture/dependency_injection>` to swap implementations without the use case knowing the difference.
+The proxy implements the same protocol, enabling dependency injection to swap implementations without the use case knowing the difference.
 But each method call becomes a Temporal activity with:

 - Its own **timeout**